 If the Windows firewall feature is to be enabled, you should enable a port number on the database server.
 The following explains how to enable a port number:

-Windows Server(R) 2008:
+Windows Server(R) 2019:

-- 1. In the [Start] menu, click [Control Panel]. - 2.
-Click [Security] and then click [Windows Firewall].
+- 1. Select [Systems and Security] from [Control Panel] and click [Windows Defender Firewall]. - 2.
+In the [Windows Defender Firewall] window, click [Advanced settings].